PostHog/posthog.com/contents/blog/things-you-can-do-in-posthog.md

 Once you're tracking this metric you can then make changes to improve the process and examine the difference, positive or negative.
 Improving processes like onboarding can have a big impact on customer satisfaction and other important downline metrics, like [new user activation](/blog/b2b-saas-product-metrics#new-user-activation).

-## 18. Organize your custom events on Notion
+## 18. Organize your custom events in Notion

 No modern data platform is complete without a [Zapier Connector](/apps/zapier-connector), so naturally PostHog has one.